embeddedinn/embeddedinn.github.io/_posts/2017-09-10-Developing-an-MQTT-Custom-Skill-For-Alexa.md

 - User identification
 - Fetching share price
-- Sending an MQTT message
+- Sending a MQTT message
 - Forming and sending a response

-Since the default lambda ecosystem does not include an MQTT library for use with node js, we will not be able to live with just the code written in web console.
+Since the default lambda ecosystem does not include a MQTT library for use with node js, we will not be able to live with just the code written in web console.
 So we will use the below steps to create a zip file with all dependencies and upload it to the lambda.
 For this first setup the command line upload interface as below:

 - install AWS CLI (`sudo apt-get install awscli`)
 - If you do not have the access keys created for your AWS user, do so in IAM console and make a note of the access key ID and secret